Jozefina321/Getting-and-Cleaning-Data-Repo/CodeBook.md

 # CODE BOOK OF THE COURSERA DATA PROJECT

-# SHORT DESCRIPTION OF THE AIM
+# Short description of the aim

 This Code Book serves to describe the main steps and processes that were conducted in the script calles `run_analysis.R` as a part of the Final Assignment within the course Getting and Cleaning Data.

-# DATA DESCRIPTION
+# Data description
 Data set contains information about three groups of data and activity_labels as well.
 The data could be devided into 3 groups as mentioned as follows:

 * `Activity`: Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)